 It has been scientifically proven that there is a strong connection between time spent outdoors and the reduction in stress, anxiety and depression.
 Here at Take2Adventure, we completely agree and are here to provide you with the encouragement to take a step into nature with us.

 We are currently experiencing one of the toughest situations this country has faced in many years.
-Since the coronavirus pandemic struck us, in the beginning of 2020, we have been in and out of lockdowns, forced indoors, barred from activities, sports and hobbies that we heavily rely on for our mental health.
+Since the coronavirus pandemic struck us, at the beginning of 2020, we have been in and out of lockdowns, forced indoors, barred from activities, sports and hobbies that we heavily rely on for our mental health.
 Many of us have felt somewhat trapped from the outside world.
 However, this doesn’t mean that we cannot benefit from the remarkable positive effects of getting outside into green spaces.
 Last year we experienced a beautiful, warm summer and many of us enjoyed time spent in our gardens at home and local areas, however, as the winter drew in and the air grew colder, we naturally retreated inside.
 We want to encourage you all to abolish your winter blues, step outside again and cast away any negative mindsets as we welcome the arrival of spring.

 Scientists are discovering more and more evidence to support the positive impacts that the outdoors has on our mental health and wellbeing.
 Nature has a profound impact on our brains and our behaviour, helping to reduce anxiety and stress; increase attention capacity and improve our ability to connect with other people.
 Studies have shown nature can have huge health benefits such as quickening the health recovery process, reducing blood pressure and also lowering the risk of cancer.
 Being outside is also proven to improve your mood and boost self-esteem.
 Just 30 minutes per day, spent outside in green spaces is enough to have a positive impact on your mental health and well being.